 Each and every one of us has a field they're better at than others.

 It might be possible that some fields were completely ignored, but that can't reflect our ability to succeed in life.
 If we find it right to ask questions, we should do that without fear.

 In practice, sometimes we tend not to ask questions, so as not to harm our image with the reveal of a lack of knowledge.
-If this is why we do not ask questions, then this indicates precisely our lack of self-confidence.
-A person who asks questions is a person with high self-esteem and has no problem exposing the lack of knowledge or lack of understanding in any topic.
+If this is why we do not ask, then this indicates precisely our lack of self-confidence.
+A person who feels comfortable to raise questions is a person with high self-esteem and has no problem exposing the lack of knowledge or lack of understanding in any topic.

 First of all, an apology for mentioning this example due to a person's honor, but with this example, the subject comes across well:

 One of the Israeli defense ministers toured the north of the country, and he received binoculars to observe the area.

 Although he didn't see anything, he didn't ask why he couldn't see because, apparently, he felt that there was an expectation of a person in his class to know how to use binoculars, and if he asked, perhaps, he'd hurt his public image.
 But a person with self-confidence and high self-esteem would ask, and would not fear a question like that would harm his status.

 The fear of asking questions apparently comes from those days in school or in different social gatherings when someone who would ask a question which got a response of giggles or mockery.
 Eventually, we repressed the desire to ask and receive questions.
 The solution for that is in education for tolerance.

 From our experience, we have learned that in many cases there are people among those present who desire that someone else ask a question so they do not have to ask for themselves.
 I've learned that many times these giggles at your question come from those who don't know the correct answer themselves, whether because they are not experts on the subject or because they did not really understand the question.
 This reveals a lack of understanding, lack of self-confidence and arrogance.